bhrt-sharma/capsnet-coco/README.md

 Note that the `-ps` and `-sh` flags pad images to a square size and shrink them to 64x64, respectively.

 Images are named something like: "COCO_train2014_000000057870.jpg".
-The number at the end is the id. `mask_raw_images` will output masked images to, for example, `data/train/images/masked`, with a slightly amended file name, such as "COCO_train2014_000000057870_18.jpg".
-The extra number at the end is meant to denote the category id.
+The number at the end is the id. `mask_raw_images` will output masked images to, for example, `data/train/images/masked`, with a slightly amended file name, such as `COCO_train2014_000000057870_18_2.jpg`.
+The extra numbers at the end is meant to denote the category id and the number of times we saw that category.
+In the previous example, we saw category 18 twice.
 We can then obtain the category itself by instantiating a COCO object and calling `coco.loadCats([ids])`.
 Category id 18 above for example, will return something like

 `[{u'supercategory': u'animal', u'id': 18, u'name': u'dog'}]`